Drive to the Sahyadris

 9 Feb 2017: Day 40 (Pampadum Shola National Park)

 We left for the Pampadum Shola National Park at 0600 Hrs with the hope of finding the elusive Nilgiri Marten.
-However, our hopes were dashed as Google maps took us via a shortcut that turned out to be a roller coaster 4WD route resulting in our car’s exhaust system getting damaged.
-We was pretty upset and worried and decided to return to Munnar and get the car fixed.
+However, our hopes were short lived/dashed as Google maps took us via a shortcut that turned out to be a roller coaster 4WD route resulting in our car’s exhaust system getting damaged.
+Rishi was pretty upset and worried and we decided to return to Munnar and get the car fixed.
 Thankfully, we found an express service center in Munnar itself with an excellent staff.
 While they did not understand our language, they promptly inspected our car and repaired it within half an hour.
-Breathing a sigh of relief, returned to our homestay and planned to visit the Pampadum Shola National Park in the evening.
+Breathing a sigh of relief, we decided to return to our homestay and visit the Pampadum Shola National Park in the evening.

 We reached the Pampadum Shola National Park by 1600 Hrs and slowly drove along the road that passed through the park.
 A couple of rounds of the forest produced several birds including the Kerala Laughingthrush, Black-and-orange Flycatcher and a White-bellied Blue Robin along with a Nilgiri Langur and a Brown Mongoose.
 However, the Nilgiri Marten remained elusive and as the sun was about to set, we decided to return to Munnar.